 We target a class of 65 to 80 students in Ann Arbor and 30 to 45 students in Los Angeles.

 You will be assigned to a group that will include three to four of your peers.
 Although not all class work will be assigned as a group task, we recognize that many business challenges are analyzed and resolved with a group of colleagues.
 Groups will change at least five times in the program to maximize your interaction with other classmates and deepen your network.

-Students in Ann Arbor attend classes at Michigan Ross, in facilities designed specifically for the needs of executive education.
+Students in Ann Arbor attend classes at Michigan Ross, in facilities designed specifically for the needs of the Executive MBA program

 Students in Ann Arbor will typically stay at Michigan Ross' Executive Residence, a first-class hotel that offers easy, refined living (or possibly a nearby hotel).
 Hotel rooms are located on the top three floors of the Executive Residence and Wyly Hall, with classrooms on the lower levels.

-Students in Los Angeles stay at a luxury hotel, where executive amenities, fine dining, and top-rated service ensure you can focus on learning, not logistics.
+Students in Los Angeles stay at the Hotel Indigo in Downtown Los Angeles, where executive amenities, fine dining, and top-rated service ensure you can focus on learning, not logistics.

 As with our full-time MBA program, the EMBA program takes a general management approach and does not include a major.
 Participants take the same classes at the same time with the same people.
 However, there are a number of opportunities to customize your experience based on individual interests.
 Starting in Term 3, you have the opportunity to customize your experience to achieve your specific personal and professional learning goals through 14 electives.
 In course assignments, you may choose to study specific industries and/or organizations.
 In ExecMAP, you are able to select from a variety of projects in different industries, countries, and functional areas.